 Compare domestic and international destinations on cruises departing from Cairns.
 Whether you want to relax on white-sand beaches or explore far-flung jungles, there’s something for everyone when you cruise from Cairns.

 Australia - With such great deals on Australian cruises, why not stay closer to home?
 Explore Aussie’s own bounty with cruises from Cairns to the idyllic Fraser, Willis and Hamilton Islands, not to mention the Whitsundays.
-Or, sail away on a grand Australia cruise stopping at the major ports of Sydney, Adelaide, Darwin and Brisbane.
+Or, sail away on a grand Australia cruise stopping at the major ports of Sydney, Darwin and Brisbane.
 A last minute cruise to Melbourne is also a great option and also with the many cheap cruises from Adelaide.

 The South Pacific - Depart from Cairns and discover Pacific destinations such as Papua New Guinea; remote beaches, rich cultural experiences and lush scenery are among the attractions.
 Or, get ready to say ‘Bonjour’ with a journey to New Caledonia.